Any construction project requires a blueprint. That’s how your vision meets reality.

 This helps the beekeeper, particularly commercial ones because it encourages the bees to build worker cells that the queen lays fertile eggs in.
 The more worker bees the colony has, the greater the workforce.

 It is essential to note that foundation isn’t the only form of blueprint you can use, hence the discussion on foundation-less vs. foundation beekeeping.
 Let’s dive deeper and understand the basics of foundationless beekeeping.

 But first, do you remember how foundation frames acted as a guide for honeybees to draw their comb?
 Well, regarding a foundationless approach, this is no longer the case.
-Bees can build comb naturally and on their terms under this method.
+Bees can build natural comb on their terms under this method.

-You see, without a few helpful hints, which is essentially what the foundation frames offer to your six-legged workers, they will build comb to their liking.
-It could make harvesting honey very destructive.
+You see, without a few helpful hints, which is essentially what the foundation frames offer to your six-legged worker bees, bees draw their own comb to their liking.
+Hence, harvesting honey in foundationless hives can be very destructive.